profshanks/A_Stage_Robot/README.md

 # A_Stage_Robot
-Code developed in support of an automous stage-platform system that I am developing.
+Code developed in support of an automous stage-platform system that I am developing with the help of five plucky undergraduates and two collegial CS profs.

-I also like monkeys!

-I like monkeys too!!!

-More monkeys!